Omarov3000/ali/public/articles/efficient_development_environment/text.md

 }
 ```

-Files containing story definitions end with `.stories.tsx`, and they are imported using Vite's glob import.
-UDemo requires a different entry point for the deployment and development versions of the application.
-Here, `app.html` is the entry point for the production version, while 'demo.html' is used as the development entry point for UDemo.
+Files containing story definitions end with `.stories.tsx`, and they are imported using Vite's glob import. `UDemo` requires a different entry point for the production and development versions of the application.
+Here, `app.html` is the entry point for the production version, while 'demo.html' is used as the development entry point.

 ```txt
 CatsApp/